 The Read Baldwin County Transition Network forms the basis of this effort, offering an open forum for early childhood educators four times a year addressing the topics of Language Nutrition, positive learning climates, public health needs, and the importance of access to critical resources and social services.

 These programs are made possible by a collaboration between preschool and kindergarten educators, child care center staff, and private preschools, along with Georgia College faculty.
 From collaborations in this network, preschool educators and kindergarten teachers observe each other’s classrooms and discuss language programs and learning opportunities to help youth prepare for success when transitioning to grade school.

 Read Baldwin County includes a reading support program in four elementary schools and three after-school programs at community centers.
 The program provides direct early reading support to help struggling readers in grades K-3 become proficient readers.
 Additionally, a weekly summer enrichment program at three community centers ensures children who face barriers in getting to the local public libraries have access to learning opportunities throughout the year.

 Baldwin County’s Literacy in Neighborhood Communities (LINC) includes outreach programs developed by Georgia College and district professionals that extend the four pillars into child care and preschool programs, community centers, and families of young children.
 Through four interactive sessions, LINC addresses the topics of early language development, social and emotional development, positive learning climates, and access to nutrition, public health, and social services that strengthen families and early learning experiences.

-Read Baldwin County also promotes Get Georgia Reading’s common agenda in middle Georgia and the state through membership in several regional and state organizations focused on literacy as well as work on several grants including a Striving Readers Grant and a Birth-to-8 GOSA Grant.
+Read Baldwin County also promotes Get Georgia Reading’s four-pillar framework in middle Georgia and the state through membership in several regional and state organizations focused on literacy as well as work on several grants including a Striving Readers Grant and a Birth-to-8 GOSA Grant.